biblibre/omeka-s-module-MarcXmlExport/README.md

 ## Features

-Actually this module includes an '_Unimarc_' mapping but you can also add your own custom mapping by adding on `module.config.php`:
+Actually this module includes an '_Unimarc_' mapping and a specific one for _Bokeh_ exchange but you can also add your own custom mapping by adding on `module.config.php`:

 ```php
 'marcxmlexport_mapping' => [